XAWalter/the_eight_puzzle_ai/README.md

 In a Uniform Cost Search the heuristic is equal for all given states.
 This method essentially

-is a breadth ﬁrst search as the heuristic does not allow for any additional information for
+is a breadth first search as the heuristic does not allow for any additional information for

 which nodes to expand.